 Rotation.org is such a BIG archive of helpful and exciting resources that it's easy to forget where you saw them or miss them entirely.
-That's why Robin Stewart and I were excited to take on this treasure-finding mission.
-Here are my first couple of treasures.
-More to come!
+That's why Robin Stewart and I are excited to be on this treasure finding mission!

 I really liked how it also leads the students through drawing a “map” of their own life.
 And then to top it off, member "ZBCC" posted their great adaptation of that map lesson for younger children.
 Our members are a treasure too!

 2. My next treasure is this thought-provoking music video and lesson idea.

 The music video is “Come to the Table” by Sidewalk Prophets, and the post about it has the nugget of a drama idea about Christ's invitation to those lost and without hope.
 Its question of "who is welcome, who belongs in church" could be acted out in class or in a worship setting.